Die Castings

 - 🟤 Magnesium

-Once the tooling is set up, this process is fast, repeatable, and incredibly cost-effective for mass production.
-Think car parts, power tools, electronics housings, and a zillion things at the hardware store.
+Once the tooling is set up, the process is fast, repeatable, and cost-effective for mass production.
 Need more?
-Get more info here.
+Get more info here (NADCA).

 🔍 What Makes Die Casting So Darn Useful?

-- 🔥 High-Volume Efficiency – Once the mold is ready, you can produce thousands of parts with minimal variation.
+- 🔥 High-Volume Efficiency — Thousands of parts with minimal variation.

-- 🎯 Tight Tolerances – Perfect for designs where precision matters.
+- 🎯 Tight Tolerances — Ideal where precision matters.

-- 🪞 Smooth Surface Finish – Less machining needed afterward.
+- 🪞 Smooth Surface Finish — Less machining afterward.

-- 🧊 Complex Shapes?
-No Problem. – You can cast undercuts, intricate designs, and thin walls.
+- 🧊 Complex Shapes — Undercuts, intricate designs, thin walls.

-- 📦 Ready for Automation – Ideal for streamlined production.
+- 📦 Ready for Automation — Streamlined production.

 👎 Die Casting Isn’t for Everyone (But That’s Why You Call Us)

-- Parts that need high ductility or extreme impact resistance
+- Parts needing very high ductility/extreme impact resistance

 🧰 How SanCo Sales Simplifies the Die Casting Chaos

-You send us your part drawing, model, or napkin sketch (yes, it’s happened).
+You send a drawing, model, or napkin sketch.
+We figure out:

 - Which casting process is best